 Most studies are observational, relying on food diaries or the shaky memories of participants.
 There are many such studies, with over a hundred thousand people assessed for carbohydrate consumption, or fiber, salt, or artificial sweeteners, and the best we can say is that there might be an association, not anything about cause and effect. … the field has been undermined by the food industry, which tries to exert influence over the research it funds. — Eric Topol, The AI Diet

 What about vegetarians and vegans?
 I’ve been vegan for 35 years.
 I am in good shape and people say I look ten years younger.
 Research says there’s no health difference between vegetarians and the rest of the population and that vegans maybe need to get some B12 and a few other supplements (we really don’t know).
 The most recent metastudy (not a huge amount of data, but probably the best we have to-date) shows a few general benefits to being vegan and no negative effects.
+Another metastudy shows no health danger to eating meet, either.
+Both are fine.
 There is some evidence that vegans have lower bone density and mixed evidence for higher fracture rates: no fractures for Asians (2012), yes fractures in elderly patients (2009.
 All this evidence is weak at best.
 This Stanford study shows that most people get too much protein and says: “Vegetarian and even vegan diets typically contain adequate amounts of protein, including adequate amounts of all 20 amino acids …” I have been “mostly vegan” for 35 years.
 I hope there is more study of these diets.
 More on my journey in the Epilogue.

 Does drinking sugary drinks make people fat?
 Maybe not (2008).
 Or maybe yes (2010).
 Or maybe yes (2013).
 My guess: drinking a lot of sugary drinks definitely makes some people fat.
 For most people, the effect is probably less dramatic.